Capital Combat

 Capital Combat: Return of RoboCop was a one-time professional wrestling pay-per-view (PPV) event from the National Wrestling Alliance (NWA) held under the World Championship Wrestling (WCW) name.
 Capital Combat took place on Saturday, May 19, 1990, at the D.C.
 Armory in Washington, D.C.
-The show featured a promotional crossover with the imminent release of RoboCop 2, with RoboCop (played by Peter Weller) rescuing Sting from an attack by the Four Horsemen during the PPV.
+The show featured a promotional crossover with the imminent release of RoboCop 2, with RoboCop rescuing Sting from an attack by the Four Horsemen during the PPV.

 The main event of the show was a steel cage match with Ric Flair defending the NWA World Heavyweight Championship against Lex Luger.
 On the undercard, The Steiner Brothers (Rick Steiner and Scott Steiner) defended the NWA World Tag Team Championship against Doom (Ron Simmons and Butch Reed) while Brian Pillman and Tom Zenk defended the NWA United States Tag Team Championship against the Midnight Express (Bobby Eaton and Stan Lane).
 The show included five additional matches.

 Production

 Background

 In 1989, World Championship Wrestling (WCW) held their first pay-per-view (PPV) in May when they held the first WrestleWar event.
 In 1990, WrestleWar was held in February, with WCW instead opting to hold a different event in May.
 This PPV event, held at the D.C.
 Armory in Washington, D.C., was named "Capital Combat" in light of it being held in the capital city of the United States.
 Due to a printing error on the tickets, the starting time for the show was listed as 8 PM instead of 7 PM, leading to the first couple of matches taking place in front of a half-full arena.
-The event ended up drawing 7,500 paid spectators, not quite filling the 10,000 seat arena but close to capacity since part of the seats were blocked by the sets and ring ramp.
+The event ended up drawing 7,500 paid spectators, not quite filling the 10,000-seat arena but close to capacity since part of the seats were blocked by the sets and ring ramp.
 The first three matches on the show were not included when Turner Home Entertainment later released the show on VHS cassette, editing the show down to fit a two-hour format.
 The first three matches were not made available to the general public until the WWE Network was launched in 2014 and the full Capital Combat show became available to subscribers.

 WCW had originally intended to have the Samoan Swat Team (Fatu and Samu) wrestle for the NWA United States Tag Team Championship, facing champions Flyin' Brian Pillman and "Z-Man" Tom Zenk at the show.
 When the Samoan Swat Team did not show up for the television taping on April 9, where they were supposed to film the beginnings of the storyline that would lead to the match, WCW replaced them with The Midnight Express (Bobby Eaton and Stan Lane) instead.